ksator/underlay-protocols-comparison/README.md

 ls inventories/{{ lab }}/snapshots
 ```

-If you would like to update the intended configuration, collect the running configuration (using the [snapshot.yml](playbooks/snapshot.yml) playbook and use the [update_intended_config.yml](playbooks/update_intended_config.yml) playbook to copy the collected running configuration from the `snapshots` directory to the `intended` directory:
+If you would like to update the intended configuration from the devices running configuration:
+- Collect the running configuration (using the [snapshot.yml](playbooks/snapshot.yml) playbook)
 ```
 ansible-playbook playbooks/snapshot.yml -i inventories/{{ lab }}/inventory.yml
 more inventories/{{ lab }}/snapshots/{{ inventory_hostname }}/show running-config.txt
 ```
+- Then use the [update_intended_config.yml](playbooks/update_intended_config.yml) playbook to copy the collected running configuration from the `snapshots` directory to the `intended` directory
 ```
 ansible-playbook playbooks/update_intended_config.yml -i inventories/{{ lab }}/inventory.yml
 ```